Netherlands Sail & Cycle Tulip Tour

 The Wapen fan Fryslan is the largest two-masted schooner on the Dutch waterways.
 It has 10 heated guest cabins, a dining room, bar, jacuzzi and sundeck.
 Each cabin has two twin beds and a private bathroom.
 Triples are available by adding a third bunk bed to a cabin and come with a 10% discount.

 Fly in and out of Amsterdam Airport Schiphol (AMS), Netherlands.
-Then take a train ride into the center city.
-Then walk or take a taxi to our boat.
+Then take a train to our boat.

 DAY 1: Check in to the Wapen fan Fryslân sailboat by 2:00 pm.
 Our home away from home holds 20 guests.
 Each room has two beds and its own bathroom.
-While sailing toward Volendam on Lake Markermeer, we’ll meet the crew and have an orientation.
-Then we will have a chance for a short warm-up bike ride.
+A third roommate can be added with a bunk bed if desired.
+We'll be fitted with our bicycles and take a short test ride.

-DAY 4: Goedemorgen!
-Get ready for a fantastic day exploring sand dunes and beaches and being in the company of birds, seals, and grazing sheep.
+Get ready for a fantastic bike ride exploring sand dunes and beaches and being in the company of birds, seals, and grazing sheep.
 Known as a cycling paradise, Texel is an island of unique flora and fauna, all of which can be seen from its 85 miles of bike paths.

 More than a third of the island is deemed nature reserve, and we‘ll explore the Dunes of Texel National Park that stretches along the entire west coast.
-At the end of the ride, we’ll visit a local brewery before heading back to our boat for dinner and a cruise to the port of Den Helder on the mainland.
-27 – 30 miles.
+At the end of the ride, we’ll visit a local brewery in Oudeschild before heading back to our boat for dinner.
+27 – 30 miles ±442'.

 DAY 7: We trade our bikes for a private bus to take us to the Keukenhof Gardens.
 Considered the most beautiful spring garden in the world, the park is open only a few weeks every year.
 You can tip-toe through 800 tulip varieties that are among the park’s 7 million blooming bulbs spread over 80 acres.
 What a spot to savor a picnic lunch!

-We’ll end the day back on our sailboat in Amsterdam.
-We’ll celebrate the beautiful week at our final dinner together.
+We’ll end the day back on our sailboat in Amsterdam and celebrate the beautiful week at our final dinner together.
 0 miles.

-DAY 8: After a farewell breakfast, we’ll disembark from the Wapen fan Fryslan by 9:30am.
+DAY 8: We’ll say our good-byes after breakfast and disembark by 9:00am.
 We’ll help direct you to the train station or airport for your trip home or onward in Europe.
 Tot ziens!
-0 miles
+0 miles.